Looking to improve your welding skills and knowledge? Look no further!

 59. How to correctly select welding materials when welding low carbon steel?

-See Table 5 for the selection of electrodes for manual arc welding of low carbon steel with several different steel grades.
+For more information on electrode selection for manual arc welding of low carbon steel with different grades, please refer to Table 5.

 Table 5 selection of electrodes for low carbon steel manual arc welding